jonlpersson/ed-latimore/site/_posts/2023-03-23-monk-mode-review.md

 I get some debate on this but here’s how to handle sleep during Monk Mode: Make sure you’re energized enough to focus and make good progress during your waking hours.
 Sleep as long as you want but once you’re awake, don’t linger in bed.

-Chess grandmasters are able to burn up to 6000 calories a day during tournaments because of the intense level of focus.<sup><a class="footnote" rel="footnote" href="#fn:2">2</a></sup> So you need to ensure you have adequate rest for the work ahead.
+Chess grandmasters are able to burn up to 6000 calories a day during tournaments because of the intense level of focus.<sup>[2](#fn:2){: .footnote rel="footnote"}</sup> So you need to ensure you have adequate rest for the work ahead.

 ### 4\.
 The project